 5e4) A mental horizon with knowledge about man, society, nature and God.

-5e5) An overall comprehension with a personal responsibility in stewardship of the creation, enlighten-
+5e5) An overall comprehension with a personal responsibility in the stewardship of the creation, enlight-

 e5,1) A responsibility is chosen as a concrete contribution to life.

 e5,2) Enlightenment are the means of realization with the tools of language, task, value, regulation and

 supervision.
 They are promoted in public with humility, fearlessness, courage and perseverance.

 They overcome with spiritual-political determination any hostile, inhibiting factor.

 e5,3) Result is a qualitative transformation of a human drive into a product with lasting merit.